 the raisin widows

-I have met them at various places - at the Bereavement Support Group, church, community meetings, Tupperware parties, etc. I call them the Raisin Widows.
+I have met them at various places – at the Bereavement Support Group, church, community meetings, Tupperware parties, etc. I don’t want to become one of them, even though we share a common fate: widowhood.

-There is very little new in their life.
+There is very little new in their lives.
 It all happened in the past.
-Their past is their present.
-It is their frame of reference.
-They seem to be in a holding pattern, waiting...waiting to rejoin their husband.
-Sort of like Mrs. Havershams.
+Their past is their present, their frame of reference.
+They seem to be stuck in a holding pattern, waiting...waiting to rejoin their husbands.

-They do have their children, their work, pets, volunteering, housekeeping, etc. But to me, their existence seems static.
+They do have their children, or jobs, pets, volunteer work, housekeeping, and so on.
+But their existence is static.
 As if their lives ended when they lost their husbands.
 They seem dried up.
 They have clearly given up on love.
 Some have given up on life.
-They are defined by widowhood.
+They are resigned and defined by their widowhood.

-Society probably romanticizes their continued devotion to their deceased spouse.
-Initially, I thought I would be like them.
-But eventually I realized that while I could never replace Doug, nor do I want to, my heart might be capable of expanding to accommodate caring for someone new.
+Initially, I thought I would end up like them.
+But eventually I came to realize that, while I could never replace my late husband Doug, nor did I want to, my heart might be capable of expanding to accommodate caring for someone new.

-I realized that my own life would never be the same again, but hoped it could still be good.
+I knew that my own life would never be the same again, but hoped it could still be good.
 And that there might be more yet to come.
-My marriage was so happy that perhaps it is normal that I might hope for another relationship where I might experience that kind of happiness again.
+My marriage to Doug was so happy that perhaps it was normal that I might hope for another relationship where I could experience that kind of happiness again.

-If I were given a choice, I would want life to be the way it was.
-For Doug to have the opportunity to live again.
-To have him back.
-But the Universe has not given me that choice.
+If given a choice, I would want life to be the way it was.
+For Doug to have the opportunity to live again, for me to have him back.
+But the Universe has not given me that option.

 Divider